jan-podolanko/discord-bot/README.md

 5. Discord Together
 6. Reminder function
 7. Migration to enhanced-discord.py
+8. Proper help commands

 ## To do

-1. Reduce amount of commands in reminders
-2. Command to modify already existing reminders
+1. Command to modify already existing reminders